cfengine/documentation/manuals/concept/introduction.markdown

 client's job to automate and deliver a promise.

-This separation of concerns is often violated in systems that require users to write explict instructions for even the simplest tasks.
+This separation of concerns is often violated in systems that require users to write explicit instructions for even the simplest tasks.
 If the client isn't given the power to make decisions about how to implement promises, then you really haven't automated anything.
 If you can't trust the "self-discipline" of individual nodes to deliver on simple promise,